jalalah/389Rfall18/week/4/writeup/README.md

 The flag that was found in the home directory: CMSC389R-{p1ug_as_a_$erv1c3}

-### Part 2 (55 pts)

 # Creating An Interactive Shell

-In order to execute multiple commands on Cornerstone Airline's server, I'd have to input them all together as one string with semi colons separating the individual commands.
+In order to execute multiple commands on Cornerstone Airline's server, I'd have to input them all together as one string with semicolons separating the individual commands.
 As an example, this is the input I entered to find the flag:

 *garbage; cd home; cat flag.txt*